ftcjeff/esblades/guides/heavy-weapons.md

 #### Warlock's Ring

-As a HWF, you want Warlock's Ring (WR) because it gives you 24% attack speed boost (meaning you can typically get 2 crits in when your opponent stuns instead of just 1) and it gives you 24-29 points of retal against every element (24 vs. frost and shock and 29 vs. fire and poison).
+As a HWF, you want Warlock's Ring (WR) because it gives you 24% attack speed boost (meaning you can typically get 2 crits in when your opponent stuns instead of just 1) and it gives you 24-29 points of retal against every element when cast from a spell (24 vs. frost and shock and 29 vs. fire and poison).
 This is a legendary artifact, so you can only get it in a Gold, Elder, or Legendary chest.
 You might get it quickly, you might never get it.
 When you do, celebrate and then head over to Staki and practice crits with your new attack speed.
 I practiced 30-60 minutes a day for about 2 weeks before I really got the hang of it.
 Don't feel stupid working with Staki - it's worth it.

 #### Ring Continued